Esta página aún no está disponible en tu idioma.

 You can scale ALTCHA Sentinel either vertically or horizontally depending on your needs:

 Scale horizontally by deploying multiple instances.
 For this, refer to the Clustering guide.
-Horizontal scaling requires an Enterprise license.
+Horizontal scaling requires a Professional or Enterprise license.

 Redis Optimization